Monday, June 17, 2024

 For the avoidance of any doubt at all, I'll start with my view of the subject of this article.
 Most of what I see of United Australia Party Senator Ralph Babet is his social media output, and it is awful.
 He delivers dumbed-down denser-than-even-Sky-News versions of what were in general stupid ideas to begin with (MAGA nonsense, supposed conspiracies against Christians and western culture, whining about "wokeness", gender, sexuality and multiculturalism, and baiting people who would rather at least try not to get COVID).
 Babet is perhaps our purest yet elected example of what happens when you spend way too long inhaling what Christopher Hitchens called "the exhaust fumes of democracy", and then attempt to breathe them out.
 His Senate career so far has been even cringier than very early Jacqui Lambie.
 As with Bob Katter, the concussed-sounding nuttiness of Babet's output frequently leads to debates about whether he's just harmlessly insane or whether some of what he's saying might dangerously affect a few impressionable chaps out there.
 Think you can tell I'm not a fan.

 However, I'm also not a fan of the misrepresentation of election results and the denial of the will of the people.
 Every now and then on Twitter someone will accompany some silly tweet by Babet with some negative reflection on how he got elected.
 But the collective will of the voters in Victoria in 2022 was that Ralph Babet (UAP) be one of their six elected representatives.
-He was rightly elected based on the mostly party-level choices made by the voters, and he was elected with a significant party vote and a high level of party support on mostly voter-chosen preferences.
-He was not some kind of undeserving freak of the system, like another Ricky Muir without the good bits.
-While he was elected off an unusually low primary party vote share for a half-Senate election under the current system (so far), the perception of it as a freak result is wrong.
+He was rightly elected based on the mostly party-level choices made by the voters.
+He was the primary vote leader in the race for the final seat and he was elected with a significant party vote and a high level of party support on voter-chosen preferences (which mostly did not follow how-to-vote cards).
+He was not some kind of undeserving freak of the system, like another Ricky Muir (elected under the now abolished Group Ticket Voting system) without the good bits.
+While Babet was elected off an unusually low primary party vote share for a half-Senate election under the current system (so far), the perception of it as a freak result is wrong.
 I would say to those who complain about Babet winning that either they believe in proportional representation in the Senate or they don't.
 If they don't, what is their alternative system under which Babet (or failing him, One Nation instead) would not have won the final Victorian seat?
 It's probably something terrible if they have even thought about it at all.

 4000 votes?